A picture of me

 Mark Gillespie

-I am a postdoc in computer science at École Polytechnique, working with Mathieu Desbrun.
-I design algorithms for reliably and efficiently processing geometric data, drawing inspiration from classical topology and differential geometry.
-I just received my PhD in computer science from Carnegie Mellon University, where I was advised by Keenan Crane.
-Previously I was an undergraduate at Caltech, where I worked on plasma simulation with Peter Schröder, chromosomal shape embeddings with Mathieu Desbrun, and interval analysis root finding techniques with Alan Barr.
+I currently am a postdoc in computer science at École Polytechnique, working with Mathieu Desbrun.
+I design algorithms for reliably and efficiently processing geometric data, drawing inspiration from topology and differential geometry.
+I received my PhD from Carnegie Mellon University, where I was advised by Keenan Crane.
+Before that, I was an undergraduate at Caltech, where I worked on plasma simulation with Peter Schröder, chromosomal shape embeddings with Mathieu Desbrun, and interval analysis root finding techniques with Alan Barr.

 In my spare time, I like to design origami models and knit.